Jon Cleary: Personal life

 Cleary met his wife Joy on his boat trip to England in 1946 and married her five days after they landed.
 They had two daughters, Catherine and Jane, the latter of whom died of breast cancer at age 37, predeceasing both of her parents.
 Joy Cleary developed Alzheimer's disease and went to live in a nursing home prior to her death in 2003."I was very, very lucky", said Cleary of his marriage.
 "We were in love from the day we met to the day we – sorry, I mean she – died."

 Cleary was good friends with fellow writers Morris West and Alexander Baron.
 He was a regular churchgoer, attending Mass every Sunday.
 For the last three years of his life, he was in ill-health, attended by a full-time carer, and in and out of hospital with heart problems.
 He died on 19 July 2010, aged 92.
 The eulogy at his funeral was delivered by his friend and neighbour Sir Eric McClintock.

 Assessment

 During his lifetime, Cleary was one of the most popular Australian authors of all time.
 According to Murray Waldren, "his own assessment was that he lacked a poetic eye but had an eye for colour and composition and was strong on narrative and dialogue.
 And he took pride in the research underpinning his works."

 Cleary once stated that the book which had most influenced him was The Power and the Glory by Graham Greene.
-"He caught perfectly the almost heroism of a man who would have been shocked to hear that he was an hero ...
+"He caught perfectly the almost heroism of a man who would have been shocked to hear that he was a hero ...
 I've always said that Greene could say more in one phrase than most writers in a chapter."